Miss Exotic World Pageant: 2005

 In 2005, the pageant significantly expanded to mark its 15th year, as well as to accelerate the museum's fundraising efforts.
 Where originally the pageant had been a one-day event, it grew and was expanded to last a weekend after its first decade.
 The new format featured an entire evening dedicated to the "legends" – the mostly sexagenarian and septuagenarian women of burlesque's "golden age" of the 1950s and 1960s.
 Other new changes to the pageant included the expansion of financial sponsors; a glossy souvenir program; a celebrity master of ceremonies (El Vez); expanded seating (and shade areas); and a professional entertainment stage with sound and lighting as an improvement upon the aging wooden stage that had been used in previous years.

 Some of the most significant changes by 2005 were changes to the pageant application and judging process; changes that had been initiated in 2001.
 The pageant had expanded from having only one "Miss Exotic World" category to now include other new categories such as Best Debut.
 Additionally, the application process was tightened up, with the evaluation method standardized to further ensure professionalism and fairness.

 2006 to present

 In 2006, the pageant took place in a new location, Las Vegas, in the wake of certain events that greatly affected the museum's operational ability.
 (Specifically, the state of disrepair of the property, and the death of property owner Charles Arroyo.)
 With the museum's impending move to Las Vegas, the pageant was held there, based at the Celebrity Theater in downtown Las Vegas.
 The pageant, up to that point held on the first Saturday in June, was instead held over Memorial Day weekend in late May, 2006.
 The pageant consisted of four evenings' worth of events and featured dual hosts Margaret Cho and El Vez.
 Since 2006, the pageant has made Las Vegas its permanent home.
 In 2016, Poison Ivory became the second black winner in the pageant's history, 20 years after Rio Savant.

+In 2023, the "Best Boylesque" category was abolished and the solo categories were opened to performers of all genders, with the M_ Exotic World winner choosing Miss, Mr., Mx., or any other title they feel best reflects their identity.